Tol0kk/devops/README.md

 # Infrastructure Declaration using Terraform

-We choose to declare all the machine in our infrastructure using terraform Terraform.
+We choose to declare all the machine in our infrastructure using Terraform.
 We use it to declare our infrastructure on OVH Cloud.

 ## Terraform